 3. Encourage professional development.

-Also, integrate your learning management system (LMS) with your online community to make it easy for members to navigate from the community to your e-learning catalog, and allow members to track their earned credits through the online community.
+Also, integrate your learning management system (LMS) with your online community to make it easy for members to navigate from the community to your e-learning catalog, and allow members to track their earned education credits through the online community.

 4. Promote job opportunities.